337 Commonwealth

 During the latter part of the 1902-1903 winter season, 337 Commonwealth was the home of Nathaniel Hugh Cotton and his wife, Harriet Emma (Clapp) Cotton.
 N. Hugh Cotton was a West Indies shipping merchant.
 They lived at the Hotel Somerset during the next winter season, and then at 221 Beacon for the 1904-1905 season.

 During the 1905-1906 winter season, 337 Commonwealth was the home of William Samuel Patten and his wife, Anna Morton (Thayer) Patten.
 He was treasurer of an engineering and construction company.
 They previously had lived in Wellesley and, during part of the 1904-1905 season, at 22 Fairfield (239 Commonwealth) while her father and step-mother, Nathaniel and Pauline (Revere) Thayer, were traveling in Europe.
-They subsequently made their home in South Natick.
+The Pattens subsequently made their home in South Natick.

 On April 28, 1909, the City of Boston Tax Collector sold 337 Commonwealth at public auction to Edmund K. Baker of Springfield for $505.10 in unpaid taxes and associated charges.
 Edmund Baker’s ownership of the property was subject to Harriet Nowell’s right to redeem the property.

 On July 20, 1909, Alfred Hemenway acquired 337 Commonwealth from Edmund Baker with the title still subject to Harriet Nowell’s right to redeem the property.
-From 1910, Alfred Hemenway was the assessed owner of 337 Commonwealth; however, Harriet Nowell continued to be shown as the owner on the 1912 and 1917 Bromley maps.
+From 1910, Alfred Hemenway was the assessed owner of 337 Commonwealth; however, Harriet Nowell continued to be shown as the owner on the 1912, 1917, and 1922 Bromley maps.

-By the 1910-1911 winter season, 337 Commonwealth was the home of investment banker Arthur Hewes Sargent and his wife, Emily Hall (White) Sargent.
+By the 1910-1911 winter season, 337 Commonwealth was the home of investment banker Arthur Hewes Sargent and his wife, Emilie Hall (White) Sargent.
 In 1909, they had lived in Brighton, and in mid-1910, at the time of the US Census, they were living in Hamilton.
 They continued to live at 337 Commonwealth until about 1913.

 By the 1913-1914 winter season, 337 Commonwealth was the home of stockbroker and banker Joshua Bennett Holden, Jr., and his wife Mabel (Bonsal) Holden.
 They previously had lived at 124 Marlborough.